 Can You Feed Your Baby Chicks Peas?

-Ideally, baby chicks can eat peas when they reach at least three to four weeks.
+Ideally, baby chicks can start eating peas when they are at least three to four weeks old.
 So, it would be best to feed these little ones one or two at the onset.
 Then slowly increase it until they get used to having peas as snacks and bites.
+For more information on what to feed your baby chicks, including starter feed and other dietary considerations, you can read our article on “What Do Baby Chicks Eat?”

 Typically, your chicken can absorb all kinds of peas available in the market.
 However, if you wonder what the best type of pea for them is, then the answer is split peas.